Skip to main content

 About Deep Plane Facelift in Norway

-Norway is an option for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1
+Norway is an option for deep plane facelift surgery, with costs ranging from $22,000 to $31,000 (average $27,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 1 surgeon in Norway with credentials and before/after photos.

 For international patients considering facial surgery in Norway, Oslo Airport Gardermoen (OSL) serves as the primary international gateway.
 Direct express train services like Flytoget connect OSL to central Oslo in about 20 minutes, offering convenient access to neighborhoods where private clinics are often located, such as Frogner.
 For most citizens from major source markets like the US, Canada, Australia, and the UK, a visa is not required for stays up to 90 days within the Schengen Area.
 The autumn and spring months, with their crisp, cool air and lower humidity, can be ideal for recovery, potentially helping to reduce post-operative swelling compared to warmer climates.
 Recommended accommodation neighborhoods for a discreet recovery include Frogner or St. Hanshaugen, offering quiet streets and proximity to green spaces.
 Gentle post-operative walks can be enjoyed in the expansive Frogner Park (Vigeland Sculpture Park), providing level pathways amidst serene sculptures and fresh air.